voxeet/voxeet-uxkit-web-mixerlayout/README.md

    - `record`, which is used to record live conference;
    - `replay`, which is used to record a replay of a conference;
    - `stream`, which is used to stream to YouTube or Facebook; or
-   - `hls`, which is used for streaming using HLS.
+   - `rts`, which is used for streaming using RTS.

    The mixer layout can vary the layout based on the type.
    For example, for a live recording of a conference, the Communications API will set the values for the input with id `layoutType` to `record`.